 - The purpose of your LLC (which can be stated as “any lawful purpose”)

 - If you don’t want the company to last forever, how long it should exist

 - The registered street and mailing addresses of the LLC

 - The name and address of the LLC’s registered agent

 - The name and address of each person forming the LLC

 Before you file your certificate, it’s a good idea to ask the Secretary of State’s office about any new requirements that should be in there.

 If you would like to avoid the hassle of handling your LLC filing yourself, you can also use a professional LLC formation service.
 Check out our Best LLC formation services article for some of our suggestions.

 Texas LLC Filing Fee

-When you file the certificate of formation, you will have to pay a $300 filing fee.
-Once your certificate is processed, the Secretary’s office will issue an acknowledgment of the filing.
-That acknowledgment is all you need that (1) your LLC exists, and (2) it can do business.
+Once it is processed, the Secretary’s office will issue an acknowledgment of the filing.
+That acknowledgment is all you need to show that (1) your LLC exists, and (2) it can do business.